enginebai/Algorithms/topics/dynamic-programming.md

 ```

 ## Best Time to Buy and Sell Stock Problems
+The following problems are categorized as *state machine* problems.

 | Problem          | Difficulty |
 |------------------|------------|
 |[121.
 Best Time to Buy and Sell Stock](../leetcode/121.best-time-to-buy-and-sell-stock.md)|Easy|